Ascolana Olives

 Steps

-• To make Ascolana olives, in a pan, pour a swirl of extra virgin olive oil, coarsely chopped carrot and celery, and half an onion.
+• To make Ascolana olives, pour a drizzle of extra virgin olive oil into a pan, add coarsely chopped carrot and celery, and half an onion.
 Let it sauté for a few minutes.

-• Finally, add the chicken breast, the wine, and salt.
+• Finally, add the chicken breast, wine, and salt.
 Continue cooking for about an hour over low heat, stirring occasionally.
-Once the meat is cooked, turn off the heat and let it cool.
+Once the meat is cooked, turn off the heat and let cool.

 Ascolana Olives

-• Meanwhile, as the meat cools, pit the olives: with a kitchen knife, cut the olive in a spiral starting from the stem, to get a spiral of pulp freed from the pit, being careful not to break the olive.
+• While the meat cools, pit the olives: with a kitchen knife, cut the olive in a spiral starting from the stem, to obtain a spiral of pulp freed from the pit, being careful not to break the olive.

-• Once the meat is cold, grind it with a meat grinder, transfer it to a bowl, and add the egg and Parmesan.
-Season with grated nutmeg and knead with your hands to obtain a homogeneous mixture.
+• Once the meat is cold, grind it with a meat grinder, transfer it to a bowl and add the egg and parmesan.
+Season with some grated nutmeg and knead with your hands to obtain a homogeneous mixture.

 • Fill the olives with the obtained filling, taking care to restore their original shape.

-• Prepare a plate with flour, beat the eggs with a pinch of salt in a bowl, and place the breadcrumbs on another plate.
+• Prepare a small plate with flour, beat the eggs with a pinch of salt in a bowl, and put breadcrumbs on another plate.

-• Proceed with the breading: roll each olive first in the flour, then in the beaten egg, and finally in the breadcrumbs.
+• Proceed to breading: roll each olive first in the flour, then in the beaten egg, and finally in the breadcrumbs.

-• Fry the Ascolana olives in hot oil, turning them occasionally until they are evenly browned; then drain and place them on a plate with absorbent paper.
+• Fry the Ascolana olives in hot oil, turning them occasionally until they are evenly golden; then drain and place them on a plate with paper towels.

 • Serve the olives hot and enjoy your meal!